Ángel Correa: U-20 World Cup selection

 On 13 May 2015, Humberto Grondona confirmed the list of 21 football players including Correa to represent Argentina in the U-20 World Cup hosted by New Zealand.
 On 25 May, in the team's second last friendly before the U-20 World Cup competition, Correa scored a header from a corner set for a 3–1 loss against Tahiti.

 On 30 May, during Argentina's opening match for the U-20 World Cup group stage against Panama, Correa scored both goals for Argentina for a 2–2 draw.
 Argentina only earned two points in the group stage meaning they failed to advance into the knockout round.

 Senior team

-On 4 September 2015, Correa made his full squad debut, coming on as a late substitute for Ezequiel Lavezzi in a friendly match against Bolivia, which ended in 7-0 victory.
+On 4 September 2015, Correa made his full squad debut, coming on as a late substitute for Ezequiel Lavezzi in a friendly match against Bolivia, which ended in 7–0 victory.
 He scored the last goal of the match.

 Correa was a member of the 2021 Copa América winning side, appearing twice in group stage matches against Bolivia and Paraguay.

 On 17 November 2022, he received a late call up to the 2022 FIFA World Cup squad, as an emergency replacement for the injured Nicolás González.
+His only appearance in the tournament happened in the last minutes of the semi-final against Croatia to substitute Alexis Mac Allister during a 3–0 victory.